Soft Tissue Injuries

-The experienced Boston traffic collision attorneys at The Law Offices of Jeffrey S. Glassman understand well the dynamics of how crashes can result in serious soft tissue injuries, and the evidence necessary to prove it to the insurance company, a judge or jury.
+The experienced Boston traffic collision attorneys at Jeffrey Glassman Injury Lawyers understand well the dynamics of how crashes can result in serious soft tissue injuries, and the evidence necessary to prove it to the insurance company, a judge or jury.

 Soft tissue injuries are characterized by damage done to the muscles, ligaments and tendons in the body, as opposed to bone damage.

 - Sprains.
 A stretch and/or tear of a ligament, the connective tissue from one bone to another.

 - Strains.
 Injury to a muscle or tendon.
 Tendons are the cords of tissue attaching muscles to bones.

 - Contusions.
 Bruising caused by a direct or repeated blow, crushing the muscle fiber and connective tissue without a break to the skin.

 Motor vehicle accidents are one of the primary causes of soft tissue injuries.

 Soft tissue injuries may include whiplash, which is injury to the neck and upper spine.
 They may also include damage to any limb or joint, such as the shoulder, knee, ankle, foot, elbow wrist or hands.Whiplash

 Whiplash is a type of neck strain that occurs when there is a sudden force that stretches and/or tears the muscles and tendons in one’s neck.